kage

 Unix Downloads

-On Unix, the songs software is provided as a .tar.gz archive containing LaTeX2e source files, C source code (with Makefile), and Vim script files.
+On Unix, the songs software is provided as a .tar.gz archive containing LaTeX2e source files, LuaTeX source code, and Vim script files.
 To compile the software, you will need:

 • some means of reading PDF files (e.g. Adobe Acrobat Reader)